arojunior/handle-failed-requests-js/README.md

 # Why?
 Because Offline-js has some bugs and inconsistency

+# Features
 * Promises support
 * Save ALL the failed requests, not just the last one
-* Send all failed requests when connection is up again
+* Send ALL failed requests when connection is up again
 * No need configuration

 # How